West Coast Railway (Victoria)

-West Coast Railway was a passenger train company operating in Victoria, Australia that operated services between Melbourne and Warrnambool from September 1993 until August 2004.
+West Coast Railway was a passenger train company operating in Victoria, Australia that operated services between Melbourne and Warrnambool from 19 September 1993 until 31 August 2004.
 The travel time for the journey (Warrnambool – Melbourne) was around 3 hours.
 This is on average around 30 minutes quicker than the current journeys.

 History

-West Coast Railway was formed in 1993 when the Kennett State Government offered long-distance country rail services previously run by the government-owned operator V/Line to private operators.
-Bids were lodged in February 1993 and West Coast Railway was announced as the successful tender on 30 April the same year.
-The initial franchise was for eight years with operations commencing on 19 September 1993.
+West Coast Railway was formed on 19 September 1993 when the Kennett State Government offered long-distance country rail services previously run by the government-owned operator V/Line to private operators.
+Bids were lodged in February 1993 and The Victorian Railway Company Pty Ltd, trading as West Coast Railway was announced as the successful tender on 30 April the same year.
+A trial period of a year, starting from 19 September 1993, was deemed successful with a seven year contract signed the following September.
 Subsequently, a three-year extension was negotiated.

 While most other rail services tendered were replaced by road coach services, West Coast Railway successfully tendered to retain a rail service.
 During the 11 years of WCR operation of the line, patronage increased by 20%.
 The first rail service under WCR operated on 19 September when V/Line locomotive N466 hauled the 17:00 Warrnambool to Melbourne Spencer Street service.

 In August 2001, Connex purchased a 50% shareholding.
 Donald Gibson and Gary McDonald continued to hold the other 50% shareholding.
 In 2003, Connex sold its shareholding to Australian Public Trustees.

-In 2001, the two directors of the company Gibson and McDonald bought a 50% share in Tranz Scenic, the national passenger operator in New Zealand, withdrawing some long-distance trains that were not profitable.
+On 26 June 2001, the two directors of the company Gibson and McDonald bought a 50% share in Tranz Scenic, the national passenger operator in New Zealand, withdrawing some long-distance trains that were not profitable.
 In May 2004, the TranzScenic shareholding was sold back to Toll NZ.